JohannesBuchner/nway/README.rst

-nway catalogue matcher
+nway
 ======================================

-nway is a catalogue association program for arbitrarily many catalogues.
+nway is a source cross-matching tool for arbitrarily many astronomical catalogues.

 Features
 ----------